Rahul-Bairwa/React-Textflux/README.md

 - **Production ready:** All major bugs fixed, UX polished
 - **Enhanced Emoji Picker:** Type `:` in editor to trigger emoji search, keyboard navigation with arrow keys, auto-scroll, recently used emojis, and category organization
 - **Mention dropdown:** Keyboard navigation auto-scrolls, dark/light theme highlight, visible text always
+- **Emoji/Mention popup closes on outside click:** Emoji picker and mention list now close automatically when you click outside the editor or popup.
+- **Emoji picker close button:** Emoji picker now has a close (×) button in the top-right corner.
+- **Popup positioning:** Emoji/mention list will open outside the editor (above or below) if there isn’t enough space inside, preventing overlap with text.
+- **No fallback emoji rendering:** Only native emoji rendering is used; fallback logic for unsupported emojis has been removed.
 - **Media skeleton loader:** Shows animated skeleton while uploading/inserting images/videos
 - **Unified media handling:** Paste, drag-and-drop, and toolbar all use the same upload logic
 - **Accessibility:** All dropdowns and toolbars are keyboard accessible